How to Grow Tomatoes Anywhere—Even in the Low Desert

 Tomatoes need a minimum of 6–8 hours of direct sun.

-Should be well-prepared soil with plenty of organic matter (compost) added to it.
+The soil you use should be well-prepared soil with plenty of organic matter (compost) added to it.
 A few amendments that you can use when preparing your soil are cornmeal to discourage disease, soil sulfur to reduce pH, crushed egg shells for calcium and alfalfa meal or alfalfa pellets.
-Alfalfa provides nitrogen, phosphorus, potassium, and also a fatty alcohol called TRIACONTANOL, a growth hormone and also light frost protectant.
+Alfalfa provides nitrogen, phosphorus, potassium, and also a fatty alcohol called triacontanol, a growth hormone and also light frost protectant.
 Usually, tomatoes will take a few light frosts with it in their system.
 Studies also show that it can increase the nutritional content of tomatoes.

 For summer plantings, follow the same procedures, but dig a deep hole, rather than a shallow trench.
 Plant straight up and down, so that the stem is covered just above the area from which leaves were removed.